 Finally, although there are some reports concerning Google Messages as well, this is still the ablest app to use RCS services on Android.
-Until Samsung and Google fix the problem with Samsung Messages, consider switching to Google Messages.
-You can find and download the app from Play Store, here.
+Until Samsung and Google fix the problem with Samsung Messages, consider switching to the Google Messages app.
+You can download Google Messages from Play Store.

 With that said, we can conclude this article.
 Thank you for reading, check our social media (Facebook and Twitter), and don’t forget to share your experience with this problem in the comments section below.

 Editor’s note: This article was initially published in March 2021.
 We made sure to revamp it for freshness and accuracy.